hamishmb/docs/Readme.md

-The repository contains documentation for all of my programs.
+The repository contains Disk Verifier's User Guide.
 You can find html, pdf, and epub documentation for the programs on my website at www.hamishmb.com.

 For build instructions, see below.